owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

   The same is valid for groups.

   The internal ownCloud name is used all over in ownCloud.
 Clearing the Mappings will have leftovers everywhere.
-Do never clear the mappings in a production environment.
+Never clear the mappings in a production environment.
 Only clear mappings in a testing or experimental stage.